TechEdDan2/bc12_FruitSearch/README.md

 ### Useful resources

 - [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) - This helped me when using the Document Object Model to create this project.
-- [Udemy](https://www.udemy.com/course/the-web-developer-bootcamp) - This Udemy course has helped to learn how to use the DOM.
+- [Udemy](https://www.udemy.com/course/the-web-developer-bootcamp) - This Udemy course has helped me to brush up on how to use the DOM.
 I'd recommend it to anyone still learning this concept.
-- [Springboard](https://www.springboard.com/) - This is the Bootcamp where I am currently gaining a deeper understanding for JavaScript.
+- [Springboard](https://www.springboard.com/) - This is the Bootcamp where I am currently gaining a deeper understanding of JavaScript and many other full stack languages, workflows, and concepts.

 ## Author